52km – Three Peaks Plus One

 Faster runners will probably catch some of the 26km runners from now on.
 Follow a bit of the Leith Saddle track down the hill and then through the flax chute through to the Pylon 4WD, turn left and you can fly down this bit until the end where you enter the Morrisons Burn Track.
 This has some steep muddy downhill sections – enjoy gravity and the trees to catch hold of.
 It’s not long then you are on a forestry access road that leads you on to Leith Valley.

 Leg 7 – Leith Valley to Mt Cargill (5km)

 Only one more mountain to climb!
 Run, on those smashed quads, up Leith Valley Rd about 1km then take a right turn at Dryden Rd.
 This takes you over the bridge across the motorway then turn left along the farm track then up the steep hill through the farm paddocks, into Mt Cargill forest tracks and 4WD roads.
 Follow the markers and you will come up on to Cowan road.
-Turn left and carry on up to the summit of Mount Cargill.
+Turn left and carry on up to the summit of Mount Cargill and the last aid station.
 (Please note this section includes private land and cannot be used in training.)

 Leg 8 – Mt Cargill to Chingford Park (6km)

 From Mt Cargill summit you get to enjoy gravity once again with a 4km descent down some single track to Bethune’s Gully.
 There’s only about 2 km on the flat after this so you may as well completely destroy whatever remains of your quads on this descent.
 Follow the road out onto Norwood Street.
 Run down Norwood for about 1km then turn right into Tannidice St and left into Dryden St, over the footbridge and into Chingford Park for the sprint finish across the sports ground to the sounds of hearty cheers!

 The compulsory gear list is here for your protection and safety.
 The following items MUST be carried

 - Small day backpack